 Our innovative loose leaf pyramids each hold 3 grams of our unique teas in biodegradable silken tea pouches.
 All the perks of enjoying loose leaves without the need for a teapot or tea strainer!

 Our sachet boxes contain 10 individually wrapped foil sachets, which retains the freshness and flavour in every cup of Tregothnan tea and tisane.
-Our paper tea bags are entirely biodegradable and our easiest way to brew your favourite Tregothnan beverage.
+Our paper tea bags are easiest way to brew your favourite Tregothnan beverage.

 Churchill's Finest Tea